FerTalavera/vape-lung-cancer/README.md

-# Pipeline for Whole-Exome Sequencing analysis of lung tumors from E-Cigarette–exposed mice
+# Pipeline for Whole-Exome Sequencing analysis of lung tumors from mice exposed to E-Cigarette

 ## 1. Quality Control
 1. Initial quality assessment with FastQC and MultiQC revealed Illumina universal adapter contamination in 11 FFPE samples.